 Unfortunately our itinerary only allowed us a quick half-day stop over in Bend.
-Given more time, we could easily have spent a night here to further explore the happening beer and foodie scene as well spend time at the Lava Lands Visitor Center at the Newberry National Volcanic Monument.
+Given more time, we could easily have spent more time in Bend to further explore the happening beer and foodie scene as well spend time at the Lava Lands Visitor Center at the Newberry National Volcanic Monument.
 Our little ones were not happy to learn that we missed out on a potential junior ranger badge when we saw a kid with one later in our trip.
 Oops!

 In our short visit to Bend, we fell in love with the High Desert Museum which was super kid friendly and is the perfect blend of nature, history and culture.
 We especially loved the meteorologist room with live camera action as well as taking a step back in time to learn about the history of the High Desert with excellent displays about who lived there through the years.
 Oh, and the river otters were pretty awesome too!
 It is well worth a visit while in or on your way out of Bend.
 Also don’t miss the Deschutes Brewery for lunch as well as one of their free guided brewery tours (during busy seasons, book ahead!).

 As usual in planning our summer vacation, we were late to the game (which is basically booking any time after Feb for a summer visit!
 If you want to camp, check out this guide on Crater Lake camping!) to secure accommodation at Crater Lake which is always in short supply and in high demand.
 Given it’s proximity to nothing but nature, we had to stay outside of the park about 45 minutes away at a wonderfully kitschy roadside motel.
 It was not the ideal location, but worked out in the end.
 And the kids loved the roadside motel experience!